raydelpino29/netfix/README.md

 ![screen shot 2017-11-03 at 9 51 44 am](https://user-images.githubusercontent.com/29177545/32377023-d2f7b28e-c07c-11e7-9dd9-78458bbfc73f.png)

 Clicking on a video from any page will bring the user to the video show page.
 Here, they can watch their video and go back to whatever previous page they were on.

+Future Feature and Implementation

+  -Reviewing Videos

+   Netflix, though it may not be apparent, allows users review videos.
+I plan on implementing this feature by adding a dropdown menu that    includes a review form, which creates a review when submitted.
+I will also have other users' reviews on that menu, and allow for a user    to delete their own reviews.

+  -Search Feature

+   Netflix has a search feature that shows all videos that relate to your search on every key stroke.
+I plan to implement this using the      pg-search-sequelize